oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The client ID does not exist.
     * 2a1.
 The system displays a message that client is not found.

       Use case ends.

 * 3a.
 The user cancels at the confirmation step.
   Use case ends.

-**Use Case: UC16 - Enter Application with Password**
+**Use Case: UC16 - Enter application with password**

 **MSS**